 The Government provides a full grant for further education courses and apprenticeships if you are under 19 at the start of the course.
 So if you are under 19 you do not have to pay anything towards the cost of training.

 For students aged 19 and over starting an apprenticeship the Government only pays a partial grant and although students do not have to pay for their course, it is expected that their employer make a contribution towards the cost of training.
 For more information about these costs, speak to one of PROCAT’s Apprentice Training Advisors.

 What is the minimum wage for apprentices?

-Apprentices aged 16 to 18, and those aged 19 or over who are in their first year receive a minimum of £3.40 per hour.
-This will again rise to £3.50 on the 1st April 2017.
+Apprentices aged 16 to 18, and those aged 19 or over who are in their first year receive a minimum of £3.50 per hour.

 Apprentices aged 19 or over and are past their first year are entitled to the minimum wage for their age band: